Tom Hudson

 Managed a £10m IT budget across one of the UK's leading NHS teaching trusts.
 A 3,000-strong specialist user base within an 11,000-staff estate.
 Every stakeholder.
 Every layer.

-Legacy server migrations, elimination of technical debt, operational automation and a data-first digital strategy built for transformation and long-term scale.
+Legacy server migrations, elimination of technical debt, operational automation and a data-first digital strategy built for long-term scale.
 I founded an AI Community of Practice inside the NHS, built the governance framework and trained non-technical staff to use it compliantly.

 "If I can do that in one of the most controlled environments in the UK, I can do it anywhere."